email360/ssjs-lib/README.md

 We welcome all who want to contribute to this repository, to contribute please follow these guidelines.

 1. Fork the repo and create your branch from `master`.
-A guide on how to [fork a repository](https://help.github.com/articles/fork-a-repo/).
+A guide on how to fork a repository can be found [here](https://help.github.com/articles/fork-a-repo/).

-2. Make your changes, test where/if where possible.
+2. Make your changes, test where/if possible.

-3. If you have changed or added functions update the documentation strings so that the docs at.
+3. If your changes alter the behaviour of any of the code update the corresponding documentation comments within the codebase.
+The updated documentation will then be used to update the documentation found within our [docs](https://docs.email360.io)

 4. Open a pull request against the `master` branch at https://github.com/email360/ssjs-lib.

+5. Leave a comment on the pull request stating the reason for the change.

-5. One of the maintainers of `email360/ssjs-lib` will review your code, merge it or ask for changes.
+5. One of the administrators of `email360/ssjs-lib` will review your code, merge it or ask for changes.

 ## Thanks